 Cloud Security Begins with Protecting Identities

-While the concepts around root and IAM identities and accounts in this paper were focused on AWS environments, similar concepts apply within both Microsoft Azure and Google Cloud.
+While the concepts around root and IAM identities and accounts in this paper were focused on for securing AWS environments, similar concepts apply within both Microsoft Azure and Google Cloud.
 The primary concept to remember is to create and authenticate all identities according to the principle of least privilege.

 All users and machine identities should have their own unique identities, when possible.
 Furthermore, these users and identities should be assigned the least amount of privilege needed to perform their mission.
 BeyondTrust can help you achieve this mission across cloud and hybrid environments with an integrated platform of Privileged Access Management and Cloud Infrastructure Entitlements Management (CIEM) solutions.